 - Menu macros and macros recalled with a control panel button operate independently.
-Therefore, to synchronize these, adjustment of the execution timing is required. - Events saved in a menu macro are executed according to the settings in force when the event was registered, and therefore if you change the setup when recalling, it may not be possible to replay the event correctly. - When two menu macros are recalled successively, the first executed has precedence.
+Therefore, to synchronize these, adjustment of the execution timing is required. - Events saved in a menu macro are executed according to the settings in force when the event was registered, and therefore if you change the setup when recalling, it may not be possible to replay the event correctly. - Recalling a menu macro register and executing a menu macro are not supported during menu macro execution or in menu macro editing mode.